Skip to main content

 Only from jean-zay and jean-zay-pp, you can SSH to the compute nodes allocated to one of your jobs to monitor the execution of your computations with tools such as top, htop or nvidia-smi for example.

-When one of your jobs is running, the compute nodes allocated to it are visible with the command squeue -j <numero_du_travail> or squeue -u $USER:
+When one of your jobs is running, the compute nodes allocated to it are visible with the command squeue -j <jobid> or squeue --me:

 ssh node1337